epjd

 Electric Junior History

 The pioneers in EPJD racing are Brent Singleton and his father Kent.
-Brent started out racing gas juniors but saw the potential electric power had and converted their gas jr to electric in the early 2000s.
-"Jaws Jr" raced all over the western part of the US running 84 mph in the 1/8.
+Brent started out racing gas juniors but saw the potential electric power "Jaws Jr" raced all over the western part of the US running 84 mph in the 1/8.
 It was a challenge.
 Not building the electric version but being accepted.
 Electrics weren't permitted to race against the gassers except for a few demonstration runs.
 As Brent promoted EPJD racing at the strip, NEDRA members Bill Dube and Roderick Wilde approached the NHRA to have EPJDs added to the Jr. Rulebook.

 Other pioneers in early Jr dragster were "Electric Louie" Finkle.
 In 1999, Louie converted a Jr. Dragster for the Hendric's family which was driven by Donny Hendrics.
 The car was 120 volts and could top 85 mph easily.
 Eric and his wife Tracy Miller built an electric dragster for Tracy and his nephew Eric to race.
 Since EPJD's weren't allowed to race competitively they found a niche with smaller adults like Tracy.
 Eric also helped the Singleton's with Jaws Jr.